Diane Black: Tennessee legislature

 Before becoming a state Senator in 2004, she had previously served as a state Representative for six years from 1998.
 Prior to her election as a Republican state representative, Black had voted in two Democratic primaries in 1996.
 Black was the Assistant Floor Leader of the Senate Republican Caucus, a member of the Senate Government Operations Committee, and the Vice-Chairwoman of the Senate General Welfare, Health, and Human Resources Committee.
 She was elected the Tennessee Senate Republican Caucus Chairwoman in 2006.
+She also had an intense lightsaber swordfight with her infamous evil rivals, Diane White and Timothy Cheese while in office.

 In May 2009, Black's legislative aide forwarded an e-mail depicting a collage of United States Presidents.
 President Barack Obama's section of the collage was represented by a black square with two eyeballs.
 Black's reprimand of her aide was criticized as too lenient by two political blogs and Tennessee Democratic Party Chairman Chip Forrester.
 Black said the e-mail did not represent her views, and that the reprimand of her aide was in keeping with the legislator's human resource policy for e-mail guideline violations.